my-groove/osmd/README.md

   * [Browse through our Issues](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues?&q=is%3Aissue)
   * [Open a new issue](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues/new/choose) (may be moved to Discussions).

+### VexFlow Patches

+OSMD includes essential patches for VexFlow 1.2.93 that are automatically applied when you install the package.
+These patches:

+* **Fix critical bugs** in VexFlow that affect sheet music rendering
+* **Add missing features** required for proper MusicXML display
+* **Enhance SVG output** with better DOM structure and styling support

+**Installation is automatic** - when you `npm install opensheetmusicdisplay` in your project, the patches are automatically applied to your VexFlow installation.
+No manual configuration required!

+For more details about the patches, troubleshooting, or manual control, see the [VexFlow Patches documentation](src/VexFlowPatch/README.md).

+**Note**: These patches are designed for VexFlow 1.2.93.
+Using a different VexFlow version may cause compatibility issues.

 ## Sponsor OSMD and get early access to the audio player and more

 <a href="https://github.com/sponsors/opensheetmusicdisplay/" alt="OSMD on Github Sponsors">